UPPMAX/HPC-python/docs/index.rst

       - The `ThinLinc app <https://www.cendio.com/thinlinc/download/>`_.
       - Rackham has a web browser interface with ThinLinc: https://rackham-gui.uppmax.uu.se
       - `ThinLinc user guide at UPPMAX <http://docs.uppmax.uu.se/cluster_guides/thinlinc/>`_

+.. admonition:: Project

+    - The course project on UPPMAX (Rackham) is: ``naiss2024-22-415``

+    - If you work on Kebnekaise you may use existing projects you have already.
+The CPU-hrs used in this course is probably negligable.

 .. tabs::